-The Board's decision to transfer excess funds of the Employment Injury to the Short-term branch, as recommended by the actuary, restored the funded status of the branch, as stipulated in the Benefit Regulations.
-As a result, as at 31 December 2014, the \$18.1 million short-term branch reserves were equivalent to 3.17 times the statutory minimum, as compared to non-material reserves below the minimum at the close of 2013.
+The Board's decision to transfer excess funds of the Employment Injury to the Short-term branch in 2014, restored the funded status of the branch, as stipulated in the Benefit Regulations.
+As a result, as at 31 December 2015, the reserves were equivalent to 2.78 times the statutory minimum (3.17 in 2014).